dmerejkowsky/blog/content/en/post/0107-classes-suck.md

         self.stopped = True
 ```

 And that's where classes have failed us.
-This `stopped` boolean does not help *at all* making the test pass.
+This `stopped` attribute does not help *at all* making the test pass.

 We tried and model the real world in our class but it was useless.
 And then we realize that there's no so such thing as a "boolean" in the real world.
 In the real world, robots have LEDs that are turned on or turned off!

 # Making the test about reboot pass - second try

-Let's revert the change that introduced the stopped boolean, and look at the implementation again.
+Let's revert the change that introduced the `stopped` attribute, and look at the implementation again.
 It becomes clear that to make the test pass, we just need an if in the `start` method:

 {{< highlight python "hl_lines=9-10" >}}
 class Robot: